Wenlab/ZephIR-preprocessing/README.md

 ### Step 4: Access the Processed Data

-After running the scripts, the reorganized data will be saved in the same folder as `data.mat`.
+After running the scripts, the reorganized data will be saved in the same folder as `data.h5`.
 This file is now ready to be used with ZephIR for neuron tracking analysis.

 ## Running ZephIR on the Computational Server